 This burger has it all – salty halloumi in a slightly sweet buttery brioche bun with crunchy salad and an intense tangy, spicy and fresh chimichurri mayonnaise sauce!
-Our Ultimate Halloumi Burgers will make you forget all about the traditional beef quarter pounders that you’ve been eating for years.
-Our Chimichurri Mayonnaise is one of the best condiments we’ve made so far!
+Our Ultimate Halloumi Burger will make you forget all about the traditional beef quarter pounders that you’ve been eating for years.
+Our Chimichurri Mayonnaise is the best halloumi burger sauce we’ve made so far!
 Served with crispy oven-baked potato wedges, this dish is making a regular appearance on our menu!

 We don’t make burgers often.
 Maybe because we live in rainy North Wales, there never seems to be a good time to light up a barbeque and get the burgers grilling.
 And let’s be honest, burgers made in your kitchen don’t taste the same – they lack that smokey charcoal flavour and smell.
 They simply don’t taste COMPLETE.

 Over the last couple of years, we have fallen completely in love with the halloumi cheese.
-It’s unusual texture and salty flavour has us completely hooked.
-Having used it in as many recipes as possible, we have arrived at our Ultimate Halloumi Burgers recipe, that we are sharing with you today.
+Its unusual texture and salty flavour have us completely hooked.
+Having used it in as many recipes as possible, we have arrived at our Ultimate Halloumi Burger recipe, which we are sharing with you today!

 Shred a couple of large lettuce leave and slice your tomato to put inside your burger for a bit of fresh crunch.
 Set aside for later.

 Now move on to making a Chimichurri Mayonnaise.
 Firstly, finely chop the coriander, chilli and red onion.
 Tip everything into a pestle and mortar (or a food processor) and crush in a small clove of garlic.
 Add a tbsp of olive oil and bash into a rough paste.
 Scoop the paste into a small bowl and mix with vinegar and mayo.
 This is truly the best halloumi burger sauce!